 PCNs submitted to the USACE for verification of authorization under this RGP must be in writing and include a description of the project, proposed construction schedule, and the name, address and telephone number of a point of contact who can be reached during normal business hours.
 The information may be assembled and submitted in a format convenient to the applicant.
-All pages, including maps, drawings, figures, sheets, etc., must be on $8\frac{1}{2}$ by 11-inch paper or fold easily to $8\frac{1}{2} \times 11$ -inch dimensions.
+All pages, including maps, drawings, figures, sheets, etc., must be on 8 1⁄2 by 11-inch paper or fold easily to 8 1⁄2 x 11-inch dimensions.
 The detail of the information should be commensurate with the size and environmental impact of the project.
+Early coordination with the USACE, well before a final PCN is submitted, is beneficial in many cases.
 The description of the project must include at least the following information:

-1. The purpose of, and need for, the project.

-2. A delineation, determination, and characterization of waters of the U.S., including wetlands, in the area that would be affected by the proposed work, and a description of the project's likely impact on the aquatic environment.
-Delineations of wetlands must be conducted using the "Corps of Engineers Wetland Delineation Manual", USACE Waterways Experiment Station Wetlands Research Program Technical Report Y-87-1, dated January 1987 (on-line edition available at (http://www.swf.usace.army.mil/pubdata/environ/regulatory/jurisdiction/wlman87.pdf), including all supplemental guidance.
-The supplemental guidance is included in the on-line version and may also be obtained from your USACE district office.
+- 1. The purpose of, and need for, the project and a description of the entire and complete project.
+This includes all features (e.g., well pad, staging areas, access roads, water intakes and/or water lines and ponds, distribution lines, etc.) needed for the project to function as intended and described in the need and purpose of the project. - 3.
+A delineation, determination, and characterization of waters of the U.S., including wetlands, in the area that would be affected by the proposed work, and a description of the project's likely impact on the aquatic environment.
+Delineations of wetlands must be conducted using the "Corps of Engineers Wetland Delineation Manual", USACE Waterways Experiment Station Wetlands Research Program Technical Report Y-87-1, dated January 1987, including all supplemental guidance.
+The supplemental guidance may be obtained from your USACE district office.
 Determinations of waters of the U.S. must be conducted using regulations and guidance applicable at the time of the preconstruction notification (currently "U. S. Army Corps of Engineers Jurisdictional Determination Form Instructional Guidebook," dated June 5, 2007).
-Include the width and depth of the water body and the waterward distance of any structures from the existing shoreline.

-3. A vicinity map, or maps, on copies of 7.5-minute U. S. Geological Survey (USGS) quadrangle maps, county maps, scaled aerial photographs, or other suitable maps, clearly showing the location of all temporary and permanent elements of the project, including the drilling pad, reserve and mud pit(s), production and storage facilities, access road(s), pipeline(s), coffer dam(s), equipment ramp(s), borrow pit(s), disposal area(s), staging area(s), etc. The map(s) must show the project area in relation to nearby wells, access roads, highways and other roads, and other pertinent features.
+Include the width and depth of the water body and the waterward distance of any structures from the existing shoreline. - 4.
+A vicinity map, or maps, on copies of 7.5-minute U. S. Geological Survey (USGS) quadrangle maps, county maps, scaled aerial photographs, or other suitable maps, clearly showing the location of all temporary and permanent elements of the project, including the drilling pad, reserve and mud pit(s), production and storage facilities, access road(s), pipeline(s), coffer dam(s), equipment ramp(s), borrow pit(s), disposal area(s), staging area(s), etc. The map(s) must show the project area in relation to nearby wells, access roads, highways and other roads, and other pertinent features.
 The distance to the nearest well site (restored or unrestored) must be shown on the map or provided in other discussions about the proposed activity.
 A ground survey is not required to obtain this map information.
 Identify all base maps, e.g. Fort Worth, Texas 7.5-minute USGS quadrangle, etc.